 The best way to test 2-Step Verification is to try it out on one sample user account, just so you get a feeling for using the option.
 Simply navigate to any user's profile in the company directory list (for instance one user you just created for testing purposes), and enable the 2-Step Verification there.

 To locate the Directory visit the Administration tab and Directory, then the drop-down:

 And you can enable 2-Step Verification on the user profile as well:

 Once that works, our recommended rollout option is to enforce it for all admin accounts.
 Just navigate to the "security" section of your administration tab, and enable 2-Step Verification there.

-Once you save, it is active instantly: HR Admins will get prompted to enter your phone number, and we'll send you a token to ensure you got the phone number right, and your device is authorized.
+Once you save, it is active from the next time your HR Admins login.
+HR Admins will be prompted to enter their phone number, and we'll send them a code (token) to verify they own the number.

 Here is a visualization on where you can find the the set-up:

 By enforcing 2-Step Verification for all admin and HR staff, this applies to future HR people as well, without having to enable 2-Step Verification for them manually.
 The moment they get the HR permission, the SMS or App token becomes mandatory.